4 Common Standup Paddle Boards Myths

 3rd Myth: Inflatables are not performance-based

-Since most people use inflatable boards to chill out and have tranquil paddling session, people think that they aren’t made for high-performance situations.
-And while it is true that hard boards have more capabilities, the difference in speed is marginal.
+Since most people use inflatable boards to chill out and have tranquil paddling sessions, people think that they aren’t made for high-performance situations.
+And while it is true that hardboards have more capabilities, the difference in speed is marginal.
 As a matter of fact, a recent study revealed that there’s no more than 5% difference in speed between hard and inflatable boards.
 Moreover, you can even go surfing on an inflatable board if you have enough experience and command of your board.
-When it’s all said and done, a high-quality can do pretty much anything a hard board can do – and even more.
+When it’s all said and done, a high-quality can do pretty much anything a hardboard can do – and even more.

 4th Myth: Inflatable boards are just too expensive

 The last myth we have on the list is just plain wrong.
-As a matter of fact, an inflatable stand up paddle board will probably cost you less than a fiberglass one.
-Of course, there are some high-performance boards that are more expensive than fiberglass ones, however, those are few and far between and if you’re new to this, an inflatable board is a better option for a reason.
+An inflatable stand-up paddleboard will probably cost you less than a fiberglass one.
+Of course, some high-performance boards are more expensive than fiberglass ones.
+However, those are few and far between, and if you’re new to this, an inflatable board is a better option for a reason.